GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 design note "September 29, 2018-A" titled "Thoughts on Multiple Gamepad mapping to multiple robots" in file `NOTES.md`.

-## Defining Multiple Robots With Their Own Drive Task Code
+## Defining Multiple Robots and their Individual Run-time Logic
 Examine the code in `simple_robot_simulator.pde`.
 This is the "top-level" code that, as mentioned previously, is implicitly enclosed in a containing class.
-The `setup` method sets up the global array of robots, `g_robots` and defines another global array of drive tasks, `g_driveTasks`, that are mapped one-to-one to robots.
-Here is a code
-snippet:
+The program uses three global arrays.
+Array `g_robots` is a global array of robots.
+Array `g_iterativeOpModes` defines the list of "iterative" op modes (FTC lingo), and array `g_linearOpModes` defines the list of "linear" op modes.
+Each op-mode controls the behavior of a single robot for the duration of the program, so there is typically a one-to-one mapping between robots and op-modes, though there could be unused op modes not mapped to any robot.
+The robots and op modes and their mapping are defined in method `setup_robots` located file `setup_robots.pde`.
+Here is a sample `setup_robots` method:

 ```
+void setup_robots() {
-  // Create two robots, with their own unique names, colors and initial position and orientation
+  // Create two robots, with their own names, colors, and initial position and orientation
+  // Name choices are: ROBOT_[1-4].

   g_robots = new Robot[]{
     newRobot(ROBOT_1, color(0, 255, 0), g_field.BREADTH/2-0.5, g_field.DEPTH/2-0.5, radians(180)),
-    newRobot(ROBOT_2, color(255, 255, 0), g_field.BREADTH/2+.5, g_field.DEPTH/2+.5, radians(180))
+    newRobot(ROBOT_2, color(255, 255, 0), g_field.BREADTH/2+.45, g_field.DEPTH/2+0.45, radians(-135))
   };

+  //
-  // Setup each robot's drive task
+  // Setup each robot's op modes
+  //

+  // Iterative op modes
-  g_driveTasks = new DriveTask[]{
+  g_iterativeOpModes = new IterativeOpMode[]{
-    new SampleDriveTask(g_robots[0]),
-    new SampleDriveTask(g_robots[1]),
+    new DriveStraightOpMode(g_robots[0])
   };

+  // Linear op modes
+  g_linearOpModes = new LinearOpMode[]{
+    new AOpMode_Forward_and_turn(g_robots[1])
+  };
+}

 ```

+## A Sample Iterative Op Mode
-A drive task is a class that implements the `DriveTask` interface.
-It controls the actions of a particular robot.
-The sample drive task, `SampleDriveTask` is an example of a drive task that implements "driver controlled" (AKA "teleop") logic.
+An iterative op mode is created by defining a class that extends abstract class `IterativeOpMode`.
+Class `SampleIterativeOpMode` provides an example of an op mode that implements "driver controlled" (AKA "teleop") logic.
+After initialization, the simulator repeatedly calls the `loop` method to control the robot, and the method should not block.
-As the Green Jellybeans develop their autonomous code, we expect more drive task classes to be added to this repository.

-Here is a snippet from from file `SampleDriveTask.pde`:
+Here is a code snippet from the class.

 ```
+static class SampleIterativeOpMode extends IterativeOpMode {
+  final Robot robot;
+  boolean gamepadEnabled = false; // Stays disabled until "A" button is pressed

+  SampleIterativeOpMode(Robot r) {
+    this.robot = r;
+  }

+  @Override
-void loop() {
+    public void loop() {
     GamepadInterface gp = robot.gamepad1;
     if (!gamepadEnabled && gp.a()) {
       gamepadEnabled = true;